-- They have a “false thumb” on their front paws which is actually an enlarged wrist bone.
-This thumb is helpful in holding and grasping food as well as the tree branches while climbing.
+- They have a “false thumb” on their front paws which is an enlarged wrist bone.
+This thumb helps hold and grasp food as well as the tree branches while climbing.

 - To drink water, they dip their paws in the water and then suck it.

 - They have extremely sharp and semi-retractable claws, which make the climbing process fast and easier.